dgroomes/stackoverflow-look-back/README.md

     * Why do I like the browser so much?
 Among other things, the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/MDN) are so amazing 🤩⭐️ and make it fun and rewarding to develop using Web APIs.
+* This is a vehicle for me to learn TypeScript on a non-trivial project.
+I'm learning TypeScript with the help of Deno and its `bundle` command.

 ---
 **NOTE**: